Scholarship at Kingswood College

 - Applicants must be an Australian citizen or permanent resident.

-- Applicants must be a current Year 2 – 10 student (in 2026).
+- Applicants must be a current Year 2 – 10 student for 2027 entry or a current Year 3 - 9 student for 2028 entry.

 - Applications open to new and current Kingswood College students.